 Adult Education Services are offered at no cost to qualified students through Adult Education classes offered in Calhoun, Cherokee, Cleburne and Etowah counties.
-Adult Education classes serve the educational needs of those who are at least 17 years old, have no high school diploma and are not currently enrolled in public school.
+Adult Education classes serve the educational needs of those who are at least 17 years old, have no high school diploma or test at or below 12.9 grade level, and are not currently enrolled in public school.
 In addition to Adult Education classes, English-as-a-Second-Language and workplace education are offered through this program.